 - Belly breathing

-- Low oxygen level (measured in the clinic or emergency department)
+- Low oxygen level (measured in the clinic or emergency room)

-These symptoms will peak at days 3 to 7 of the infection, and then gradually improve.
-But keep in mind – the cough itself can seem to take “forever” to go away, up to 2 or 3 weeks.
+These symptoms will peak at days three to seven of infection and then gradually improve.
+But keep in mind, the cough itself can seem to take “forever” to go away – up to three weeks.

 Diagnosis of bronchiolitis

-The diagnosis of bronchiolitis is made by examination by a physician; there are no specific tests.
-Sometimes (but not always) a nasal swab will be taken to test for RSV or influenza.
-We don’t always test for these viruses because knowing which virus is causing the infection does not effectively change what we do about it.
+The diagnosis of bronchiolitis is made by examination by a physician; there are no specific tests for this condition.
+Sometimes, but not always, a nasal swab will be taken to test for RSV or influenza.
+We don’t always test for these viruses, because knowing which virus is causing the infection does not really change what we do about it.

-Furthermore, chest X-rays are not helpful in the diagnosis of bronchiolitis but may be done depending on the severity of the illness, just to make sure something else is not going on.
+Furthermore, chest X-rays are not usually helpful in the diagnosis of bronchiolitis.
+However, they may be taken depending on the severity of the illness, just to make sure something else is not going on.

 Treatment of bronchiolitis

 In more severe cases of bronchiolitis, children may need medical support until the infection passes.
-These children often can be started on oxygen to support their breathing (typically delivered by nasal cannula) and admitted to the hospital.
-Sometimes IV fluids will be started if feeding is poor.
+These children will often be started on oxygen to support their breathing (typically delivered by nasal cannula) and admitted to the hospital.
+Sometimes, IV fluids will be started if feeding is poor.

-Antibiotics and/or steroids are never helpful in treating bronchiolitis and are NOT recommended by the American Academy of Pediatrics.
+Antibiotics and/or steroids are never helpful in treating bronchiolitis and are not recommended by the American Academy of Pediatrics.
 The use of breathing treatments (for example, albuterol) is generally not recommended either, because it rarely helps.
 Bronchiolitis is not asthma.
-However, in some children, such as those with eczema or those who have had wheezing before, albuterol may be trialed to see if it helps.
+However, in some children, such as those with eczema or those who have had wheezing before, albuterol may be tried to see if it helps.